+ How long is the school year?

 + My child has never been in a Montessori setting.
 How does this affect their admissions process?

 At the Primary level, most children regardless of age are able to learn how to accept lessons and care for their classroom.
-For Elementary age we would need to go on a case-by-case basis to evaluate the students preparedness to enter the classroom.

 + Does your partnership with the UU church effect the curriculum of the classroom?